Waste management: History

-Modern era
+In the Ashanti Empire by the 19th century, there existed a Public Works Department that was responsible for sanitation in Kumasi and its suburbs.
+They kept the streets clean daily and commanded civilians to keep their compounds clean and weeded.

+United Kingdom

-Following the onset of industrialisation and the sustained urban growth of large population centres in England, the buildup of waste in the cities caused a rapid deterioration in levels of sanitation and the general quality of urban life.
+Following the onset of the Industrial Revolution, industrialisation, and the sustained urban growth of large population centres in England, the buildup of waste in the cities caused a rapid deterioration in levels of sanitation and the general quality of urban life.
 The streets became choked with filth due to the lack of waste clearance regulations.
-Calls for the establishment of a municipal authority with waste removal powers occurred as early as 1751, when Corbyn Morris in London proposed that "... as the preservation of the health of the people is of great importance, it is proposed that the cleaning of this city, should be put under one uniform public management, and all the filth be...conveyed by the Thames to proper distance in the country".
+Calls for the establishment of municipal authority with waste removal powers occurred as early as 1751, when Corbyn Morris in London proposed that "... as the preservation of the health of the people is of great importance, it is proposed that the cleaning of this city, should be put under one uniform public management, and all the filth be...conveyed by the Thames to proper distance in the country".

 However, it was not until the mid-19th century, spurred by increasingly devastating cholera outbreaks and the emergence of a public health debate that the first legislation on the issue emerged.
 Highly influential in this new focus was the report The Sanitary Condition of the Labouring Population in 1842 of the social reformer, Edwin Chadwick, in which he argued for the importance of adequate waste removal and management facilities to improve the health and wellbeing of the city's population.

 In the UK, the Nuisance Removal and Disease Prevention Act of 1846 began what was to be a steadily evolving process of the provision of regulated waste management in London.
 The Metropolitan Board of Works was the first citywide authority that centralized sanitation regulation for the rapidly expanding city, and the Public Health Act 1875 made it compulsory for every household to deposit their weekly waste in "moveable receptacles" for disposal—the first concept for a dustbin.
-In the Ashanti Empire by the 19th century, there existed a Public Works Department that was responsible for sanitation in Kumasi and its suburbs.
-They kept the streets clean daily and commanded civilians to keep their compounds clean and weeded.

 The dramatic increase in waste for disposal led to the creation of the first incineration plants, or, as they were then called, "destructors".
 In 1874, the first incinerator was built in Nottingham by Manlove, Alliott & Co.
 Ltd. to the design of Alfred Fryer.
 However, these were met with opposition on account of the large amounts of ash they produced and which wafted over the neighbouring areas.

 Similar municipal systems of waste disposal sprung up at the turn of the 20th century in other large cities of Europe and North America.
-In 1895, New York City became the first U.S. city with public-sector garbage management.